AtomMaterialUI/material-theme-docs/docs/configuration/quick-actions-panel.md

 ## Panel Options

-This feature is only available for premium users.
+Some features are only available for premium users.
 {:class='card-panel warn'}

 This panel allows you to quickly toggle some of the most used Panel Settings: